 If you are an eligible local student enrolled in a program under the Free TAFE initiative, you will not be charged a tuition fee but will need to pay the SSAF.

-You will not be charged the SSAF if you are enrolled in a program that is delivered fully-online.
+You will not be charged the SSAF if you are enrolled in a program that is delivered through RMIT Online.